FredHutch/pgMAP_pipeline/README.md

 * decide about improving config file setup/tracking based on: https://gist.github.com/canton7/1423106

-* link git and Atom

-* check if updated conda/mamba install instructions make more sense - both Saksham & Emma had issues with this

-* figure out what's going on with build_bowtie_index - why is it running so many times? maybe change the Snakemake output so it doesn't exactly match the rule output?

 * figure out how to run atom remotely:
   * https://gist.github.com/NTag/9d9be611e03098c282241652894bda7f
   * https://www.quora.com/What-is-the-best-way-to-use-Atom-io-over-SSH

+### Optional

+* link git and Atom

 ### Completed

 * figure out what is going on with conda error about placeholder of length '80' - can I just use mamba to fix the problem?
 Or do I need to use the --conda-prefix option?
 (Test without --conda-prefix set as home to see)

+* config.yaml: save root dir as yaml variable then concat within python
+  * future note: make the whole pipeline more self-contained - tell users to run the pipeline from within the root dir and only use relative file paths from there?

+* figure out how to make folders in a way that makes sense